kangli-bionic/prep-step-2/README.md

 Hey folks,

 Welcome to App Academy's Prep Step 2.
-This step consists of nine practice problems that will prepare you for your technical interview.
+This step consists of nine practice problems (three easy, three medium, and three hard) that will prepare you for your technical interview.
+Each level of difficulty features a primer video, in which we'll walk through a problem.
+We highly recommend that you watch them to warm up and to get a better sense of how to approach more sophisticated problems.

 Before you begin this step, you should have completed our Step 1 [curriculum][step1] and passed the online coding assessment.
 Feel free to refer